wukrur/dexpr/README.md

 # expressions
-A little library for capturing and using various toypes of expressions in python.
+A little library for capturing and using various types of expressions in python.

 ## magic Op